oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-experiment-two-iio-dummy.md

 Event: time: 1520102781584365213, type: steps, channel: 0, evtype: change
 ```

-Try the `echo` command from Code 5 (Code 5 não aparece no texto) with different values; you will notice that
+Try the `echo` command from Code 5 with different values; you will notice that
 nothing happens.
 The question is: why?
 If you read the
 "[The iio_simple_dummy_event Events Anatomy]({{ site.baseurl }}{% post_url 2017-02-26-iio-dummy-events-anatomy %})"
 you should remember the handling function explanation.
 There, we saw a switch